A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

 \section{Introduction}

-The Western Ghats, a prominent mountain range along the western coast of India, plays a crucial role in shaping the climatic patterns and hydrological dynamics of Southern India.
+The Western Ghats region, a prominent mountain range along the western coast of India, plays a crucial role in shaping the climatic patterns and hydrological dynamics of Southern India.
 Known for its exceptional biodiversity, lush forests, and vital water resources, the Western Ghats has long captured the attention of researchers and environmentalists \citep{mathew2021spatiotemporal, venkatesh2021spatio}.
 Among the various climatic parameters that influence this ecologically significant region, rainfall is a crucial driver of its diverse ecosystems, water availability, and overall environmental health.
-The Western Ghats, characterized by its rugged terrain and proximity to the Arabian Sea, experiences a unique and intricate rainfall pattern heavily influenced by monsoon dynamics \citep{varikoden2019contrasting}.
+The Western Ghats region, characterized by its rugged terrain and proximity to the Arabian Sea, experiences a unique and intricate rainfall pattern heavily influenced by monsoon dynamics \citep{varikoden2019contrasting}.
 Over the last century, this region has experienced notable climatic shifts due to global climate change and local human activities \citep{abe2013impacts, Veer2022impact}.
-Analyzing wet-day rainfall in this region during monsoon months over an extended period of 122 years using a flexible statistical model offers a valuable opportunity to gain insights into long-term trends, variability, and potential shifts in the monsoonal regime.
+Analyzing wet-day rainfall in this region during monsoon months over an extended period of 122 years using a flexible statistical model offers a valuable opportunity to gain insights into short and long-term trends, variability, and potential shifts in the monsoonal regime.
+While our methodology is motivated by these goals in the context of rainfall data analysis for the Western Ghats mountain range, it is also broadly applicable to analyzing rainfall and other types of datasets, including lifetime data, financial data, etc., for other parts of the globe.